Pferdchen/sudoku/README.md

 A Non-Modular-Maven project for sudoku GUI with JSF.
 A Java Web Server is needed for deploying.
 Create custom UI component.

-Since H2 database ships with WildFly / JBoss EAP, set up H2 or testing.
+Since H2 database ships with WildFly / JBoss EAP, set up H2 for testing.